thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 This uses the existing ThoughtSpot authentication mechanism to authenticate the user, using the **Login** API.
 Each upload session must be authenticated using this API.

-TSLoad is available only to users who have the “Administrator” or “Manage Data” privilege in the ThoughtSpot environment.
+tsload is available only to users who have the “Administrator” or “Manage Data” privilege in the ThoughtSpot environment.

 ## API workflow